 To get around Mazatlán, you can rent bicycles or hop in the local version of cabs, pulmonias, open-air golf cart-like vehicles that can whizz you between attractions for a pre-negotiated handful of pesos.

 While Mazatlán is generally considered safe for tourists, drug cartel-related violence has been reported in Sinaloa and surrounding states.
-Read more about government travel warnings for the state of Sinaloa.
+Read more about government travel warnings for the state of Sinaloa online before you go.

 As in other coastal areas of Mexico, the weather can get uncomfortably hot between the months of May and October.
 The high/tourist season falls between late November and April when days are pleasantly warm.
 September and October are the prime hurricane season months.
-Read more about travel to Mexico during hurricane season.
+Read more about travel to Mexico during hurricane season to ensure you're fully prepared.

 One of Mexico’s largest and oldest breweries, Pacifico, has its headquarters in Mazatlan.